dmlc/xgboost/doc/faq.rst

 See :doc:`Parameter Tuning Guide </tutorials/param_tuning>`.

 ************************
-Description on the model
+Description of the model
 ************************
 See :doc:`Introduction to Boosted Trees </tutorials/model>`.

 ********************
 I have a big dataset
 ********************
 XGBoost is designed to be memory efficient.
-Usually it can handle problems as long as the data fit into your memory.
+Usually it can handle problems as long as the data fits into your memory.
 This usually means millions of instances.

 If you are running out of memory, checkout the tutorial page for using :doc:`distributed training </tutorials/index>` with one of the many frameworks, or the :doc:`external memory version </tutorials/external_memory>` for using external memory.